qm-org/qualitymuncher/README.md

 # Current New Features

- - multiqueue for video, audio, gifs, and images (highly expiramental)
- - config files for videos (and all other inputs if used with the GUI)
- - GUI
+ - TUI by default

 # Planned

- - bug fixes and improvements for the GUI
+ - centering all TUI elements
+ - a more universal layout

 # Bugs